Aqcurate/lsb-steganography/README.md

-    Decoding Example: There is a secret image in hidden.png Type the following command: './steglsb.py -d example/hidden.png 2 secret.png' The program will ask to input a desired amount of Least Significant Bits Enter an integer between 1 and 8 (Recommended: 2) The secret image is hidden in the last 2 LSBs.
+    Decoding Example: There is a secret image in hidden.png Type the following command: './steglsb.py -d example/hidden.png 2 secret.png' The secret image is hidden in the last 2 LSBs.
                       A 'secret.png' file will be created containing the secret image.